Arronk/My-Coding-Journey/log.md

 to be a difficult unit but I really need to be able to pass the dam intro unit if I really want to pursue this path I have started on to become proficient in programming.
 Also met another guy off twitter who is doing the course which should make it more enjoyable to share the journey with.

+## Day 67: 14.06.2018

+### Progress: Attended my first meetup and met some interesting people

+Attending my first meetup with the Perth Machine Learning Group.
+It was a bit nerve wracking especially at the end having to give a brief summary of our groups conversation but it was enjoyable and now I feel I must also begin the fast.ai journey... another thing to add to the list!